IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Cobalt Wraith now locks the hardmode forge, rather than the anvil

+-Cirno now enrages with a chance outside the snow biome and no longer becomes unhittable

+-Boss checklists; be sure to check it AFTER each fight as well!

 -Draken's Dialog has been moved around to help give players instructions, also a new interaction has been added after you become close friends

 -The way accessories boost percent damage taken on enemies has been changed, it now additive of the original damage rather than a stacking multiplier